davidberard98/gpumode-trimul/index.md

 ---

-I spent a day or two working on the GPU Mode kernel challenge for the Trimul operator.
+I spent a day or two working on the [GPU Mode kernel challenge for the Trimul operator](https://tinyurl.com/gpumode-trimul).
 This challenge involves optimizing a key operation from AlphaFold3 that processes pairwise sequence embeddings—tensors with shape `[batch, seq_len, seq_len, hidden_dim]`.

 Here's a quick overview of my solution and how I approached the problem.
-Unfortunately, I wrote this all after the fact and don't remember specific numbers or details, so I've substituted approximations in many places.
+As a disclaimer, I didn't record most of this during the contest; this is best-effort recollection of the steps I took using re-creations of the approximate state of the code to get performance numbers after each step.

 **Huge thanks to the GPU mode team and the problem authors (Mark Saroufim, Matej Sirovatka, Alex Zhang, and I'm sure many other people I haven't mentioned)**.
 It was a super fun project and I wish I had a bit more time to look more deeply at the problem!
 And congrats to [Arseni Ivanov](https://arseniivanov.github.io/blog.html) who won the contest for A100 and MI300!